-Renovation gets more ordered if you use Stacks, which are available to Pro or Team users.
+Renovation gets more ordered if you use Stacks, which are available to Solo or Team users.
 Stacks are like sub-folders within your Dropmark collection.
 You can have different stacks for different topics i.e., one for your guest room, another stack for the downstairs bathroom, or the kitchen.
 Stacks help you keep things ordered, but still centralized.

 When you save inspiration to Dropmark, you can start to see connections that you didn’t even realize were there.
 I when I redid our living room last year I saved a variety of furniture in a particular collection, which helped me distill the vibe I wanted to go for.
 By seeing everything on the screen at once, I noticed a color story that I was able to refine and keep in mind.

 I also found that being able to view similar items side by side helped me to compare them and then decide on which things were worth splurging on, and where I could save money.